-Marion is located in Iowa's Creative Corridor.
+Marion is located in ICR Iowa.
 Our region has access to an educated labor-force of 560,390 workers.
 A quality workforce is essential to business operation, and our workforce in Marion is one reason why quality companies invest in our community.

 MEDCO recognizes that workforce is one of, if not the biggest challenge, facing employers across the country.
 We work regionally with our various partners to maximize our resources pertaining to workforce development, retention, and recruitment.